railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 If you install the modules separately don't forget to install the ``crm_configuration`` module.
 The :mod:`crm` module just contains the generic case management system.

-Open ERP proposes that you select from preconfigured functions for CRM:
+Open ERP proposes a selection from pre-configured functions for CRM:

 * managing a prospects database,